sidkshatriya/rd/README.md

 ### Recording program runs (i.e. traces)

-`rd` can now record program runs (i.e. traces) on its own now (just like `rr`).
+`rd` can record program runs (i.e. traces) on its own (just like `rr`).
 Recording with syscall buffers enabled or disabled are both supported.

 ```bash
 $ rd record <program to be recorded>